Carson River East Fork

 Grafitti warns you of a dangerous eroded diversion dam and falls ahead.
 Swift water continues.
 The take out is a gravel bar on the right bank, only a short distance downhill from a dirt parking lot.

 Hazard!
 All guidebooks warn of the hazardous diversion dam and waterfalls below take-out.
 The flood of 1997 eroded the right side of this structure, creating what looks like a class V+ rapid on river right.
-A short distance below there is a low-water crossing where most of the water goes thru tunnels in the concrete.
+The former low-water crossing shortly below has been replaced by a bridge.

 To reach put-in, drive south on highway 89/4 to Markleeville, and continue about a mile past town to Hangman's Bridge, where there is an outhouse.
 You can find better put-in spots upstream between the highway and river.
 Even on Friday nights, campsites are often available at a USFS campground down a dirt road before the bridge.
 Shuttles are readily available by inquiring at stores in Markleeville.